 - Find alternatives to livestock entering creeks, rivers or lakes

-- Remember that in most of the city everything entering a storm drain goes untreated to the lake.
-This includes oils, road salt, and runoff from your driveway
+- Remember that in most of the city everything entering a storm drain goes untreated into the lake.
+This includes oils, road salt and runoff from your driveway

 - Avoid pesticides and fertilizers on lawns